SNLabat/Fucker-Forms/README.md

 1) Upload spreadsheets.
 They can be either CSV or XLSX with a 2MB upload limit until this can better handle large documents.
 2) You can search/filter by specific fields.
 Most often you'll want to search by what's in the "description field".
 3) Multi-word search has been enabled.
-You can now search for things like, "Salary LastName" or "LastName Salary" and it should filter down to the same level of results".
+You can now search for things like, "Salary LastName" or "LastName Salary" and it should filter down to the same level of results.
 4) You can sort the sheet by amount, either ascending or descending, to quickly figure out where spending is happening the most.
 5) You can manually mark rows by a specific color.
 6) Calculating what's in the "contributed" field will automatically assign a color based on the difference between was was brought in vs. how much was taken out.
 For instance, if someone took out a $20,000 paycheck but only contributed $450 into the budget, it will automatically mark this row as "red".